DevDegree/dev-test-drive-eric-peng08/README.md

-**Code-along: Test drive**<br/>
+## Code-along: 🚗Test drive

 We are going to work through pages 35-43 in Head First Ruby, where we will be building a short program to simulate the actions of a car.

 **Instructions**

-Open a terminal window.
+1. Open a terminal window.
-Navigate to your devdegree directory:
+1. Navigate to your devdegree directory:
 `cd devdegree`

-Clone your repository:
+1. Clone your repository:
 `git clone git@github.com:DevDegree/dev-test-drive-<your-username>.git`

-Navigate into your project's directory:
+1. Navigate into your project's directory:
 `cd dev-test-drive-<your-username>`

-Run `dev init` then `dev up`.
+1. Run `dev init` then `dev up`.

-Create a new branch.
+1. Create a new branch.

-Work through pages 35-41 and then make a commit.
+1. Work through pages 35-41 and then make a commit.

-Work through pages 42-43 and then make a commit.
+1. Work through pages 42-43 and then make a commit.

-Make a pull request on GitHub and submit the link to it on Canvas.
+1. Make a pull request on GitHub and submit the link to it on Canvas.